Szymon-Czuszek/Python-Riddles/README.md

 - 💾 Use of a set for minimal space usage
 - 📖 Straightforward and readable logic

+This approach provides a simple yet powerful technique for solving problems related to string uniqueness and forms the basis for more advanced string validation tasks.

 ## 📝 Riddle 7 - String Compression